Driven Atoms and Molecules as Coherent Attosecond Waveform Processors

-One can readily see that discretization of the response arises from the cavity roundtrip, which highlights the advantage of using small resonators.
-In Fig. 3 (a) we plot the scattered field for an incoming field with a complex-frequency excitation of the form $e^{-\Gamma t-i\omega t}$ for a slab with $l_1=10\lambda,\,\,r_1=0.99,\,\,n=1.4,\,Q\,\,\mathrm{factor}=2810,\,\,\mathrm{and}\,\lambda=550\mathrm{nm}$ for $t\ll 1/\Gamma$.
-Evidently, the response is composed of steps with a time difference of the roundtrip of the slab of $\Delta t=51.3\mathrm{fs,}$ which is relatively long even for this short slab.
-Crucially, when we input the same pulse as in Fig. 2 (b),(d) of $e^{i\omega t}\frac{1}{1+t^2}$ for 10fs, we get in the scattered field the function itself multiplied by $r_1$ i.e., $r_1e^{i\omega t}\frac{1}{1+t^2}$ (did not perform any integration) instead of its integral due to the convolution with only $\delta(t)$ during this pulse, where we neglected the exponential since $\exp(-\Gamma t)\approx 1$.
+In Fig. 3 (a) we plot the scattered field for an incoming field with a complex-frequency excitation of the form $e^{-\Gamma t-i\omega t}$ for $t\ll 1/\Gamma$.
+Evidently, the response is composed of steps with a time difference of the roundtrip of the slab of $\Delta t=10\mathrm{ps,}$ with a temporal resolution 4 and 5 orders of magnitude lower than the atom for visible and UV frequencies, respectively.
+Crucially, when we input the same pulse as in Fig. 2 (d) of $e^{i\omega t}\frac{1}{1+t^2}$ for 10fs, we get that the scattered field is the incoming field multiplied by $r_1$ i.e., $r_1e^{i\omega t}\frac{1}{1+t^2}$ (did not perform any integration) instead of its integral due to the convolution with only $\delta(t)$ during this pulse as shown in Fig. 1 (a), where we neglected the exponential since $\exp(-\Gamma t)\approx 1$.
 This agrees with the fact that only the first reflection from the slab interface comes into play during this time and highlights the fundamentally superior performance of atomic and molecular integration.
 In Fig. 3 (b) we plot the response of the slab for longer times.
-Clearly, at longer times $E_\mathrm{scat}$ behaves similarly to the response of the classical subwavelength passive resonators considered in Ref. \cite{farhi2025time} and the atom, as can be seen in Fig. 2 (a), with a $te^{-\Gamma t}$ scaling, where the linear behavior lasts for more optical cycles compared to the subwavelength particle due to the higher Q factor of the slab but for less cycles than the atom.
+Clearly, at longer times $E_\mathrm{scat}$ behaves similarly to the response of the classical subwavelength passive resonators considered in Ref. \cite{farhi2025time} and an atom with $\Gamma\gg \Omega$.
+Here the linear behavior lasts for approximately the same number of optical cycles as in the case of the first atom.
+An analysis of a short slab is given in the SM.